wearecircuit/wearecircuit.github.io/README.md

 Done
 ----
-- Twitter link and instagram link needs to be open in new tab
+- Twitter link and instagram link needs to be open in new tab.
 - Add logo.
+- Iphone interprets org.nr as telephone.
+- Make hello@circuit.se mailable.